sindrekjr/AdventOfCodeBase/README.md

 If you run the program without adding a `config.json` file, one will be created for you without a cookie field.
 The program will not be able to fetch puzzle inputs from the web before a valid cookie is added to the configuration.

 ### Code
-Write your code solutions to advent of code within the appropriate day classes in the Solutions folder, and run the project as follows.
+Write your code solutions to advent of code within the appropriate day classes in the Solutions folder, and run the project.
+From the command line you may do as follows.
 ```
+> cd AdventOfCode
 > dotnet build
-> dotnet run -p AdventOfCode
+> dotnet run
 ```
-If you move into the `AdventOfCode` folder, `dotnet run` will be sufficient for running your code.
+Using `dotnet run` from the root of the project will also work as long as you specify which project to run by adding `-p AdventOfCode`.
+Note that `config.json` must be stored in the folder from where you run the project.

 ## Contributing
 Sure!
 Fork the project, make your changes, and submit a pull request.